-3.9.3 Oedipus the King as a Classical Tragedy
+3.10.5: Oedipus the King as a Classical Tragedy

 By now you are aware of the basic tenets of tragedy as discussed in the earlier units.
-Aristotle, in his Poetics, which is a famous study of Greek dramatic art, lays down the features of tragedy and compares it to the other important forms like comedy and epic.
-But it is quite interesting that the tenets propounded by Aristotle regarding tragedy come come well after the tragedies of Aeschylus, Sophocles and Euripedes had been written and enacted.
-So Aristotle's theorisation essentially follows these performances.
+Aristotle, his in Poetics, which is a famous study of Greek dramatic art, lays down the features of tragedy and compares it to the other important forms like comedy and epic.
+But it is quite surprising that the tenets propounded by Aristotle regarding tragedy come much later.
+The tragedies of Aeschylus, Sophocles and Euripides had been written and enacted years before the theorisation of the features by Aristotle.
 After closely studying the classical tragedies, Aristotle ultimately lays down the important rules to be followed by the later tragedians.